Last Updated on February 5, 2023

 NEARBY Denver Winter activities

-There are a lot of sites near Denver to see in the winter.
+There are a lot of things to do near Denver Colorado in the winter.
 After you are done touring the city, take a drive outside of town to explore the other areas that are also great Denver winter destinations and winter day trips from Denver.

 Hiking at Red Rock Amphitheater